Clem-a-la-gome/TheGotitaProject_YI2023/README.md

-# The Gotita Project - Young Innovator 2023
+# The Gotita Project - Young Innovators 2023

 This repository has been made for the 2023 young innovator scholarship given by the Colombian ministry of science.
 My ambition is to create a water quality monitoring system for rural isolated zones.